RhymeForge ยท Word page

 Assonance

-Parisian at the line's beginning, counterattacked at its end, same vowel humming through both.
+Parisian at the line's beginning, interact at its end, same vowel humming through both.

 Consonance

-Parisian and abalone: the vowels are different but the consonants are kin.
+Parisian and afternoon: the vowels are different but the consonants are kin.

 Why parisian rhymes the way it does

 To understand why parisian rhymes the way it does, start with the vowel โ€” the mid /ษ›/, written /ษ™/ โ€” and the ending, which lets the line ring through a nasal.
-In our 54,000-word dictionary the perfect-rhyme pool returns 45 matches, family rhymes 64, additive and subtractive together 155, assonance 6,419, and consonance 1049.
-The mix gives you options across the board.
-Strict rhymes for the structural beats, family or assonance for the interior lines.
+In our 54,000-word dictionary the perfect-rhyme pool returns 104 matches, family rhymes 99, additive and subtractive together 253, assonance 8,379, and consonance 1412.
+That's a generous landscape on both axes.
+A song can stay in strict rhymes across a verse without repeating itself, then drop into family rhymes for the bridge.
 Practical: skim the strict column first and pick the two or three matches you can sing without thinking.
 Then move to assonance for the in-between lines.
 Parisian reads as more memorable when the strict matches are reserved for the line endings that matter most.

 More songwriting tools